Oregon Dunes National Recreation Area, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you get the necessary kind.
-A lot of adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Make sure to get the right type.
+Most adapters on sale are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most areas.

 Power bank for devices